Edgar0618/Financial-Insight-Extractor/README.md

 This is our projects database
 You can run a command such as: db.users.find({}, { password: 0, _id: 0 })
 (shows you registered users)

+I created a git ignore file so you guys do not need to delete venv every time you push.